 - Some questions may seem unusual.
 Try to think like the employer to better gauge what they are trying to find out.
-Remember to focus on your skills and how they relate to the job. - Demonstrate your accomplishments by telling well thought out stories from your school, work, sport and volunteer experiences (see page 8 for more information).
-Book a mock interview with a Career Development coach to practice answering common questions. - When applicable, mention that you have a portfolio and ask for permission to showcase it.
+Remember to focus on your skills and how they relate to the job. - Demonstrate your accomplishments by telling well thought out stories from your school, work, sport and volunteer experiences (see page 9 for more information).
+Book a mock interview with a Career Development coach to practice answering common questions.